bitshifters/bitshifters.github.io/_posts/prods/2017-02-25-bs-badapple.md

 Our version is a full 3m18s of video playback, played back at 25 frames per second in Teletext / MODE 7.

-The music is a custom chiptune hand designed by [Inverse Phase](http://www.inversephase.com/) for the BBC Micro's SN76489.
+The music is a custom VGM chiptune, hand designed by [Inverse Phase](http://www.inversephase.com/) for the BBC Micro's SN76489.

 Intro art by [Horsenburger](http://www.horsenburger.com/)

-Every part of the demo you see is packed into a standard BBC Micro's 32Kb RAM and fits on one single 400Kb double sided floppy disk image.
+Every part of the demo you see is crammed into a standard BBC Micro's 32Kb RAM and is heavily compressed to fit on one single 400Kb double sided floppy disk image.